Center for Strategic and International Studies: 21st century

 In 2013, CSIS moved from its K Street headquarters to a new location on Rhode Island Avenue in Washington, D.C.
 The new building cost $100 million to build and has a studio for media interviews and room to host conferences, events, lectures and discussions.
-The building is located in Washington, D.C.'s Dupont Circle neighborhood and will earn LEED Platinum Certification.
+The building is located in Washington, D.C.'s Dupont Circle neighborhood and earned LEED Platinum Certification.

 In 2015, H. Andrew Schwartz, a senior vice president at CSIS, was quoted describing the organization's "number one goal" as "hav[ing] impact on policy."
 Defending the organization from claims that it had inappropriately engaged in lobbying on behalf of U.S. defense contractors, CEO John Hamre was quoted in 2016 as saying, "We strongly believe in our model of seeking solutions to some of our country's most difficult problems....
 We gather stakeholders, vet ideas, find areas of agreement and highlight areas of disagreement."

 In 2024, the Center was designated as an "undesirable organization" in Russia.

+On March 12, 2026, CSIS announced that retired General Joseph Francis Dunford, who served as the 19th chairman of the Joint Chiefs of Staff, was named the next chief executive officer.
+He succeeded John Hamre on May 7, 2026.

 Funding

 For fiscal year 2013, CSIS had an operating revenue of US$32.3 million.
 The sources were 32% corporate, 29% foundation, 19% government, 9% individuals, 5% endowment, and 6% other.
 CSIS had operating expenses of $32.2 million for 2013—78% for programs, 16% for administration, and 6% for development.

 In September 2014, The New York Times reported that the United Arab Emirates had donated a sum greater than $1 million to the organization.
 Additionally, CSIS has received an undisclosed amount of funding from Japan through the government-funded Japan External Trade Organization, as well as from Norway.
 After being contacted by the Times, CSIS released a list of foreign state donors, listing 13 governments including those of Germany and China.
-The Center for Strategic and International Studies CSIS lists major funding from defense contractors such as Northrop Grumman, Lockheed Martin, Boeing, General Dynamics, Raytheon Company and General Atomics.
+CSIS lists major funding from defense contractors such as Northrop Grumman, Lockheed Martin, Boeing, General Dynamics, Raytheon Company and General Atomics.

 Significant funding has come from the governments of the United States, Japan, Taiwan, and the United Arab Emirates.

 Programs and events

-CSIS undertakes numerous programs and projects each with its own unique missions and interests.
-The Defense-Industrial Initiatives Group, for instance, provides research into the defense industry on behalf of government and corporate customers.
-The Global Health Policy Center focuses on U.S. engagements in HIV, tuberculosis, malaria, polio, and other high priorities, especially their intersection with U.S. national security interests.
+CSIS comprises numerous programs and projects, each with its own unique missions and interests.
+Research programs are divided into four departments based on area of study:

-CSIS has often provided a platform for high-profile figures to make important statements about international relations issues.
-For example, in September 2019, former National Security Advisor John Bolton delivered his first speech since leaving office at CSIS, and used the opportunity to be highly critical of US policy towards North Korea.